 - Revolution: Played with in the first season finale.
 When Tom Neville becomes the new leader of the Monroe Republic, his son asks him to please spare Charlie and Rachel, whatever happens in the Tower.
 In Tom's defence, he was going to uphold the deal, but the minute Team Matheson got into the control room on level 12, Tom orders the troops to break into the room and kill them all.
 He snidely asks his visibly shocked and uncomfortable son if he has a problem with that.

-- Smallville: Clark gets hit with this when Amanda Waller had agents holding Chloe at gunpoint and demanding him to reveal himself.
+- Smallville: In "Checkmate", Clark gets hit with this when Amanda Waller had agents holding Chloe at gunpoint and demanding him to reveal himself.

 Amanda Waller: I'd like to have my cake and eat it too.

 - Doctor Who: In "Nightmare in Silver", the Doctor plays Chess With Cybermen with human hostages as the stakes, and correctly anticipates this outcome beforehand.

 - A variation in Mob City: Mob enforcer Sid Rothman has hero Joe Teague restrained saying he'll let Teague go if he lets loose the location of a witness, but he'll kill him if Teague doesn't cooperate.
 When Rothman's associate calls him that he's in the process of assassinating said witness, Rothman gives us this gem: "I guess this cat got skinned another way, so, uh, never mind," and starts untying Teague.

 - Game of Thrones

 - King Joffrey agrees to spare Eddard Stark at the behest of his bride-to-be Sansa, who is also Eddard's daughter, as long as he confesses to treason and declares Joffrey as legitimate.
 Eddard makes said declaration but Joffrey has him beheaded anyway.